About Eat Drink Paleo

-Thanks for visiting Eat Drink Paleo – my love and passion since 2012.
-My name is Irena and I am a full time recipe developer, cookbook author, amateur food photographer and a self-proclaimed web geek.
-When I’m not travelling the world or hiking through the bush, I am in my small kitchen in London or Sydney or in a local cafe typing away the latest post.
+Thanks for dropping by!
+Eat Drink Paleo is a little (well, not so little anymore) passion project I started in 2012.
+My name is Irena and I am a bunch of different things: recipe developer, cookbook author, amateur food photographer, and a self-proclaimed web geek.
+When I’m not travelling the world or hiking through the bush in search of a climbing crag or a waterfall of some sort, I am in my small kitchen in London or Sydney, or in a local cafe typing away a new post.

 My mission is to make PALEO FOR EVERYONE!
-It doesn’t matter how old you are, where you’re from or how much ‘into paleo’ you are – my recipes and the information I and my team create are for everyone.
+It doesn’t matter how old you are, where you’re from or how much ‘into paleo’ you are – my recipes and the information on this site are for everyone.